 She’ll perform a physical exam of your child and review your medical and social history.
 She may ask you about your pregnancy, other family members who have been diagnosed with ADHD, and any emotional difficulties your child has gone through.

 Your doctor may order tests of your child’s vision and hearing to rule out these physical problems.
 She might order an IQ test, too; ADHD doesn’t directly affect IQ, so a child with it will have an IQ in the normal range (unless the ADHD has an environmental cause such as lead poisoning).
 But the result of the test can be useful in the light of results from tests measuring memory, problem-solving, and listening skills.
 Your doctor will most likely refer you to a child psychologist, who will administer a battery of tests in addition to the IQ evaluation.
-One of these may be a “continuous performance test,” which appraises attention span by having your child do boringly repetitive tasks on a computer.
 The psychologist will also ask you or your child’s teacher to fill out one of the many rating scale forms, which present such questions as “How often does your child pay attention in class?” and ask for a numerical rating on a five-point scale between “never” and “always.”

 Together, your pediatrician and the child psychologist (or other mental health professional) can make a definitive diagnosis.